kyesh/on-target-analysis-for-ynab/docs/DATA_ARCHITECTURE.md

 ### Core YNAB Data Structures

-Based on YNAB API v1 documentation, the following are the key data structures we'll work with:
+**✅ CONFIRMED:** Based on thorough research of the official YNAB API v1 documentation, OpenAPI specification, and TypeScript SDK, the following data structures are accurate and complete. **All target/goal data IS available through the API.**

 #### Budget Object
 ```typescript